 As soon as she mentioned Christy's name I heard my fax line ring.
 It was an incoming fax from New York, from a furniture designer by the name of Vladimir Kagan.
 He was inviting me to a special party being held later that month.
 The invitation was for an event being hosted by Ralph Pucci in his Manhattan loft, which would be a joint unveiling of Vladimir Kagan's furniture pieces alongside a new line of yoga inspired clothing by Christy Turlington.

 As soon as the elevator doors opened I was greeted with a palpable buzz of energy and excitment.
 Scattered throughout the 15,000 sq. ft. minimalist loft were countless bisque mannequins that were essentially full-scale reproductions of Christy Turlington herself.
-These mannequins were shown in a range of different yoga poses and, naturally, each was also attired in various examples of Christy's new clothing collection, called Nuala.
+These mannequins were shown in a variety of different yoga poses and, naturally, each was also attired in various examples of Christy's new clothing collection, called Nuala.

 At the far end of the loft Vladimir Kagan was holding court amongst examples of his classic furniture collection.
 As soon as Vladimir saw me walk in he called me over and gave a big hug.
 It was wonderful to be greeted in this manner by such a design legend, because I had long admired his work.